UniMath/agda-unimath/src/group-theory/isomorphisms-abelian-groups.lagda.md

   where

   is-iso-is-equiv-hom-Ab :
-    (f : type-hom-Ab A B) → is-equiv-hom-Ab A B f → is-iso-hom-Ab A B f is-iso-is-equiv-hom-Ab = is-iso-is-equiv-hom-Group (group-Ab A) (group-Ab B)
+    (f : hom-Ab A B) → is-equiv-hom-Ab A B f → is-iso-Ab A B f is-iso-is-equiv-hom-Ab = is-iso-is-equiv-hom-Group (group-Ab A) (group-Ab B)

-  is-equiv-is-iso-hom-Ab :
+  is-equiv-is-iso-Ab :
-    (f : type-hom-Ab A B) → is-iso-hom-Ab A B f → is-equiv-hom-Ab A B f is-equiv-is-iso-hom-Ab = is-equiv-is-iso-hom-Group (group-Ab A) (group-Ab B)
+    (f : hom-Ab A B) → is-iso-Ab A B f → is-equiv-hom-Ab A B f is-equiv-is-iso-Ab = is-equiv-is-iso-Group (group-Ab A) (group-Ab B)

   equiv-iso-equiv-Ab : equiv-Ab A B ≃ type-iso-Ab A B equiv-iso-equiv-Ab = equiv-iso-equiv-Group (group-Ab A) (group-Ab B)